rbnphlp/ImageArt/README.md

     - A HomePage : Page explaining User needs and Web app Goals
-    - Holiday Tales Page : Page to display initial cover Images of Holidays along with a Title , likes & No of Images uploaded
+    - Gallery: Page to display Paintings along with a Title , likes & No of Images uploaded
     - Add a Holiday : A form page which allows users to add Holidays with a Title and Description (available as FAB at the bottom of page)
     - Add  Memories : A fom page which allows users to add Memories with Title and Description (available as FAB at the bottom of page)
     - Subsuquent Edit and Delete Pages from the above